- Location: Rhode Island

 Drivers Permits in Rhode IslandPage Overview

-Rhode Island offers two kinds of drivers permits based on your age.
-If you're under 18, apply for a Limited Instruction Permit; if you're over 18, apply for a regular Instruction Permit.
+The Rhode Island Division of Motor Vehicles (DMV) offers two kinds of drivers permits based on your age.
+If you're at least 16 years old but under 18 years old, apply for a Limited Instruction Permit; if you're over 18 years old, apply for a regular Instruction Permit.
 See the steps below to get yours.

 If you're applying for a limited instruction permit, do the following to obtain your permit:

-1. Complete the mandatory 33-hour Driver Education Program, administered by the Community College of Rhode Island.
+1. Complete the mandatory 33 hour and 30 minute Driver Education Program, administered by the Community College of Rhode Island.

 2. Pass the written exam.
 You can study for this by downloading a copy of the Rhode Island Driver's Manual.

-3. Complete the permit application.
+3. Complete the Application for License, Identification Card, and Permits (Form LI-1).
 Your parent or legal guardian should have their signature notarized on the application.

 4. Bring the following to a DMV office: